Abt 1745 - 1822 (~ 77 years)

 Survey #: -

-[Note by compiler: This land patent was signed by or on behalf of President Thomas Jefferson and Secretary of State James Madison.]
+[Note by compiler: Thomas FROST is described in this land patent as being "of Hamilton County, Ohio."
+This land patent was signed by or on behalf of President Thomas Jefferson and Secretary of State James Madison.]

 (7) A household headed by Thomas FROST is listed in the 1820 census of Crosby Township, Hamilton County, OH.